Noussair Mazraoui: Ajax

-Mazraoui grew up in Alphen aan de Rijn and started playing for local club AVV Alphen at age 4.
-He moved to Alphense Boys three years later, where he only played for a year before being invited to play in the youth academy of Ajax.
+Mazraoui grew up in Alphen aan den Rijn and started playing for local club AVV Alphen at age 4.
+He moved to Alphense Boys three years later, where he only played for a year, before being invited to play in the youth academy of Ajax.
 He made his professional debut with Jong Ajax on 12 August 2016 in an Eerste Divisie game against Almere City, replacing Richairo Živković after 86 minutes.
-On 25 October 2020, Mazraoui scored his first professional goal in a 3–1 victory against FC Midtjylland in the 2020–21 UEFA Champions League.
-He scored his first league goal in a 5–0 win against N.E.C..